Mayank0875/DSA-Problem/Company Based/Infosys/Starlight Constellations/problem.md

 ## Description

-An astronomer is analyzing $N$ stars, each with a specific brightness value.
+An astronomer is analyzing N stars, each with a specific brightness value.
 They are looking for "perfect constellations," which are sets of four `distinct` stars (i.e., using four different indices) whose brightness values sum up to a specific `target` value.
 Your task is to count how many `unique` combinations of brightness values form a perfect constellation.
 For example, if two different sets of four stars both have brightness `[-1, 0, 0, 1]`, this combination is only counted once.

 ## Examples